Meet Our Team

 Cynthia Cross is a Pediatric Case Manager.
 She received a Bachelor’s degree in Elementary Education from Southern Illinois University Edwardsville.
 Cynthia has been employed by Brain Injury Services since April 2020.

 Dahlia Elkzzaz is a case manager for Adults age 55+.
 She is a graduate of George Mason University.
-She holds a Bachelors of Science in Public Health and is currently perusing her MSW.
+She holds a Bachelors of Science in Public Health and is currently pursuing her graduate studies.
 Dahlia has a history of volunteering with non-profit organizations and is driven by her passion for advocating.
 Both her educational background and volunteer experiences have allowed her to understand the inner workings of health and wellness management.

 Natascha Grant, MA, CRC, CBIS, is the Vocational Manager.
 She holds undergraduate degrees in Criminal Justice and Sociology from Fayetteville State University and a Masters degree in Rehabilitation Counseling with a concentration in TBI from George Washington University.
 Her experience began with Brain Injury Services as an intern.
 She has been employed at Brain Injury Services since 2014.